-- 1. Good client outcomes; - 2.
-Organic growth of Utmost International with ambitions to significantly increase the value of new business within - 3.
-Growth through further acquisitions in our UK run-off business; and - 4.
-Optimised and efficient operations.
+- > the delivery of good client outcomes; - > organic growth of Utmost International with ambitions to significantly increase the value of new business within 3 - > to complete strategic M&A transactions; and - > to focus on optimised and efficient operations.

 Utmost Group was founded on the belief that all stakeholders are better served as part of an active and growing franchise.
-Good client outcomes remain front and centre of our strategy and our overall purpose is to build a brighter future for our clients of current and future generations.
+Good client outcomes remain front and centre of our strategy and our overall purpose is to build a brighter future for clients of current and future generations.